VICO-UoE/mlpractical/notes/running-jobs-on-the-compute-cluster.md

 Your job [job-id] ("example-tf-mnist-train-job.py") has been submitted
 ```

 printed to the terminal, where `[job-id]` is an integer ID which identifies the job to the scheduler (this can be used for example to delete one of your running jobs using `qdel [job-id]`).
 You can use `qstat` to view the status of all of your currently submitted jobs.
 Typically straight after a job is submitted it will show its state as `qw` which means the job is waiting in the queue to be run.
 Once the job is in progress on one of the nodes this will change to `r` which indicates job is runnning.

 An `E` in the job state indicates there has been an error.
+Running `qstat -j [job-id] | grep error` may help diagnose the issue.
+You should also `qdel [job-id]` after you have read the error message if any.

 By default the stdout and sterr output from your script will be written to files `example-tf-mnist-train-job.py.o[job-id]` and `example-tf-mnist-train-job.py.e[job-id]` respectively in your cluster home directory while the job is running (this default behaviour can be changed using the optional `-o` and `-e` options in `qsub`).
 If you display the contents of the `example-tf-mnist-train-job.py.o[job-id]` file by running e.g.